Tide: Atmospheric tides

 Atmospheric tides are negligible at ground level and aviation altitudes, masked by weather's much more important effects.
-Atmospheric tides are both gravitational and thermal in origin and are the dominant dynamics from about 80 to 120 km, above which the molecular density becomes too low to support fluid behavior.
+Atmospheric tides are both gravitational and thermal in origin and are the dominant dynamics in the mesosphere and lower thermosphere, about 80 to 120 km, above which the molecular density becomes too low to support fluid behavior.

 Earth tides

 Earth tides or terrestrial tides affect the entire Earth's mass, which acts similarly to a liquid gyroscope with a very thin crust.
 The Earth's crust shifts (in/out, east/west, north/south) in response to lunar and solar gravitation, ocean tides, and atmospheric loading.
 While negligible for most human activities, terrestrial tides' semi-diurnal amplitude can reach about 55 cm at the Equator—15 cm due to the Sun—which is important in GPS calibration and VLBI measurements.
 Precise astronomical angular measurements require knowledge of the Earth's rotation rate and polar motion, both of which are influenced by Earth tides.
-The semi-diurnal M_{2} Earth tides are nearly in phase with the Moon with a lag of about two hours.
+The semi-diurnal M_{2} Earth tides are nearly in phase with the Moon with a lag in the earth's principal semidiurnal lunar tide of 0.204°±0.047°, corresponding to a time lag of approximately 25 seconds.
+This implies that the solid tide dissipates at least 110 GW of tidal power, or about 5% of what the ocean tides dissipate.

 Galactic tides

-Galactic tides are the tidal forces exerted by galaxies on stars within them and satellite galaxies orbiting them.
+The tidal forces exerted by galaxies on stars within them and satellite galaxies orbiting them.
 The galactic tide's effects on the Solar System's Oort cloud are believed to cause 90 percent of long-period comets.